 - Let your boss know if there are any resources that you think would help you—for example, would sharing responsibilities on a project with a colleague be a more realistic solution?
 You can also be specific about what’s not working, like back-to-back Zoom meetings.
 And be sure to ask for your supervisor’s suggestions, so it’s clear that you want to find a solution together.

-Rather than working yourself to exhaustion, you might want to try conveying your fears and burnout concerns to your supervisor.
+Rather than working yourself to exhaustion, you might want to try conveying your fears and work-from-home burnout concerns to your supervisor.

 Figuring out what is helpful to your mental health

 Find out what works for you in reducing levels of stress and anxiety.
 You may start with exercise, new hobbies, and connecting with friends and family.
 Or you can also try: